Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

-\begin{remark} In general, a finite module $M$ over a Banach ring $R$ does not receive a finite Banach module structure from Lemma~\ref{L:finitely generated Banach}, because $M$ need not be separated or complete under the quotient seminorm induced by a presentation.
-In fact, if $R$ is a Banach algebra over a nontrivially normed analytic field, then the following conditions on $R$ are equivalent \cite[Propositions~3.7.3/2, 3.7.3/3]{bgr}. \begin{enumerate} \item[(a)] The ring $R$ is noetherian. \item[(b)] Every ideal of $R$ is closed. \item[(c)] The forgetful functor from finite Banach $R$-modules to finite $R$-modules is an equivalence of categories. \end{enumerate} \end{remark}
+\begin{remark} Let $R$ be a Banach ring and let $M$ be a finite $R$-module.
+Lemma~\ref{L:finitely generated Banach} equips $M$ with a distinguished equivalence class of seminorms, but $M$ need not be separated or complete under such a seminorm.
+In fact, by Theorem~\ref{T:open mapping}, $M$ is separated and complete if and only if it is a finite Banach module over $R$.
+Moreover, in the case when $R$ contains a topologically nilpotent unit, the following conditions on $R$ are equivalent (see \cite[Propositions~3.7.3/2, 3.7.3/3]{bgr} for the case where $R$ is a Banach algebra over an analytic field, then modify the arguments using Theorem~\ref{T:open mapping}). \begin{enumerate} \item[(a)] The ring $R$ is noetherian.
+(Note that it does not suffice to exhibit a dense noetherian subring of $R$; see \cite[Proposition~12]{buzzard-verberkmoes}.) \item[(b)] Every ideal of $R$ is closed. \item[(c)] The forgetful functor from finite Banach $R$-modules to finite $R$-modules is an equivalence of categories. \end{enumerate} \end{remark}

 For Banach rings which are not noetherian, as noted in Remark~\ref{R:Noetherian Banach}, we cannot equip arbitrary finite modules over $R$ with natural Banach module structures.
 However, we can do so for finite projective $R$-modules. \begin{lemma} Let $R$ be a Banach ring.
 Let $P$ be a finite projective $R$-module.
 Choose a finite projective $R$-module $Q$ and an isomorphism $P \oplus Q \cong R^n$ of $R$-modules, for $n$ a suitable nonnegative integer.
 Equip $R^n$ with the supremum norm defined by the canonical basis. \begin{enumerate} \item[(a)] The subspace norm on $P$ for the inclusion into $R^n$ is equivalent to the quotient norm for the projection from $R^n$, and gives $P$ the structure of a finite Banach module over $R$. \item[(b)] The equivalence class of the norms described in (a) is independent of the choice of $Q$ and of the presentation $P \oplus Q \cong R^n$. \item[(c)] The above construction defines a fully faithful functor from finite projective $R$-modules to finite Banach modules over $R$ whose underlying $R$-modules are projective, which is a section of the forgetful functor. \end{enumerate} \end{lemma} \begin{proof} Let $P', Q'$ be copies of $P,Q$, respectively.
 Note that the supremum norms $|\cdot|_1$, $|\cdot|_2$ on $P \oplus P' \oplus Q \oplus Q'$ defined by the presentations